ViktorHJ/02476_project1/README.md

 >
 > Answer:

 Our total code coverage is 62%; 85% of the api-code is covered, 70% of the data and 43% of the model code.
 Even if we had a code coverage of 100%, we would not trust the code to be error free.
 The reason for this is that code coverage only tells us how much of the code is being executed during the tests, but it does not tell us anything about the quality of the tests themselves.
 We could be writing very bad/unrelated tests that do not reflect the processes of training and/or inference at all, and still have a code coverage of 100%.
-(IKKE FÆRDIG HER)

 ### Question 9